Reading Motorbus 47

 It also was on display in Broad Street, Reading on 2 July 2011 and the Reading Buses Open Day the following day.

-In August 2018 47 travelled to Sandtoft to take part in the Reading trolleybus 50 event.
+In August 2018 47 traveled to Sandtoft to take part in the Reading trolleybus 50 event.
 Sadly, 47s bodywork has become a bit fragile now and can only carry a few passengers at a time.
 To strengthen the bodywork will be costly and 47 will have to wait its turn until sufficient funds are available.